johannacarolinep/watercolour-school/README.md

 - [Colormind](http://colormind.io/) was used to generate the colour scheme for the website.
 - [W3C Markup Validation Service](https://validator.w3.org/) was used to validate the HTML code of the website.
 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to validate the CSS code of the website.
-- [MacOS VoiceOver](https://support.apple.com/guide/voiceover/welcome/mac) was used to understand screenreader accessibility on the website.
+- [MacOS VoiceOver](https://support.apple.com/guide/voiceover/welcome/mac) was used to understand screen reader accessibility on the website.
 - [Device Shots](https://deviceshots.com/) was used to create mockups of the website for the README.
 - [Responsive Viewer](https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb/related?utm_source=ext_sidebar&hl=en-GB) was used to capture screenshots of the website across different device types.
 - [Favicon.io Favicon Generator](https://favicon.io/favicon-generator/) was used to make the favicon for the website